nodeshift-starters/reactive-example/README.md

 In addition, on Linux platforms we've found that you need to make sure you have installed the openssl-devel package (for example `dnf install openssl-devel on RHEL`).

-Another alternative is to install docker on your platform: [Get Docker](https://docs.docker.com/get-docker/), and then run using the [ubi8/nodejs-12](registry.access.redhat.com/ubi8/nodejs-12) which already includes all of the required pre-requisites:
+Another alternative is to install docker on your platform ([Get Docker](https://docs.docker.com/get-docker/)), and then run using the [ubi8/nodejs-12](registry.access.redhat.com/ubi8/nodejs-12) which already includes all of the required pre-requisites:

 ```shell